 One: Practice, practice, practice!

 Reading is a highly complex skill, one that literally takes years to fully master.
 And, like all complex skills – from oil painting to playing the violin – the only way to improve is to practice.
+Practice is one of the most important factors in improving reading skills.
 So, do what it takes to see that your child gets that practice.
 Need some ideas?
 Keep reading.

 - Set a regular reading time.
 Whether it’s just after dinner, or right before bed, set aside some time for your child to read, preferably with adult supervision to help keep him on track and provide feedback.